OpenCTI-Platform/opencti/README.md

 ## Status & Bugs

-Currently OpenCTI is under heavy development, if you wish to report bugs or ask for new features, you can find the product bug tracker here: https://projects.luatix.org/projects/CTI or directly use the Github issues module.
+Currently OpenCTI is under heavy development, if you wish to report bugs or ask for new features, you can directly use the Github issues module.

 ## About